Pengguancheng/mcp-project-overview/README.md

   - Parameters:
     - `prompt`: The text prompt to send to the language model
   - Requirements:
-    - OPENAI_API_KEY environment variable must be set
+    - OpenAI API key must be provided via the `--openai-api-key` parameter

 - **Vector Search**: Demonstrates Chroma vector database for semantic search
   - Parameters for adding documents: